Virginia Tech®home

 • Following safe work practices that reduce or prevent occupational noise exposures.

-• Attending HLP required training.
+• Attending required training.

 • Participating in the audiometric testing under the Occupational Health Assurance Program.